klaudiapalubska/klaudiapalubska/README.md

 🥈**Latest project that I completed:** [Rest countries API](https://github.com/klaudiapalubska/Rest-Countries-Api)

 You can check out my other projects, which are challenges from Frontend Mentor [here](https://github.com/klaudiapalubska/Frontend-Mentor-Challenges)
+My earliest projects are still available, so you can track my progress. 💙

 ## 💻 Tech Stack: